 Diversity - whether in production or in terms of sustainability - lies at the heart of AMAG Group's business activities and is supported by a unique value chain.
-The list of sales companies and their locations is presented on page 251.
+The list of sales companies and their locations is presented on page 251 (in the Financial Report).